Hugh Debbieg: Military operations other than war

 In 1765 he was appointed chief engineer in Newfoundland, but did not proceed thither until June 1766.
 In 1767 he was sent on a secret mission to France and Spain.
 He made plans of Barcelona, Carthagena, Cádiz, and Coruna, which are in the British Library, together with a manuscript entitled Remarks and Observations on several Seaports in Spain and France during a Journey in those Countries in 1767-1768.
 During these travels he was subjected to suspicion, ill-treatment, and confinement, for he was not at liberty to divulge his profession or the purpose of his travels.
 His mission was, however, successfully accomplished, and for his efficiency, ardour, and tact George III granted him a pension for life of 1l. per diem on 10 March 1769.

 In this year he served on the committee of engineers at Westminster to report on the works necessary to complete the defences of Gibraltar.
 In the meantime his proposals for the defence of Newfoundland had been in abeyance on account of the cost, and at the end of 1770, having, much against his will, submitted an inferior but less costly scheme of defence, it was ordered to be carried out.
 On 23 July 1772 he was promoted to be brevet major, and during the next three years was employed in various secret missions, which he carried out to the satisfaction of the government.

 In December 1775 he was appointed chief engineer in America on the application of Sir Guy Carleton (afterwards 1st Baron Dorchester) for his services for the defence of Quebec, but for reasons not now traceable he resigned the appointment.
 On 29 August 1777 he was promoted to be brevet lieutenant colonel, and in the autumn was selected as chief engineer on the staff of Jeffrey, Lord Amherst, commander-in-chief.
 On 17 March 1778, in addition to his staff duties, he was appointed chief engineer at Chatham.
 He carried out the approved designs by Desmaretz and Skinner for the defence of Chatham, but criticised them unfavourably.
 He constructed a military bridge across the Thames between Tilbury and Gravesend, formed of barges so arranged that a cut could be easily made for navigation.
-This bridge was maintained until the invasion scare had passed away.
+This bridge was maintained until the invasion scare had passed.
 In 1779 his proposed additions to the defences of Chatham and Sheerness were ordered to be carried out.
 He invented a movable chevaux de frise and a machine on wheels for defending a breach, an engraving of which is given in Grose's Military Antiquities.